by Lindsay Frankel

 Rustic-looking materials.
 While building materials for a farmhouse were traditionally made of wood, modern building materials like fiber cement achieve the same design aesthetic, but require less ongoing maintenance.
 For example, James Hardie® fiber cement siding achieves the look of natural wood, but is engineered to withstand damage from moisture and rot and holds no appeal for woodpeckers, termites and other pests.

 White exterior.
-Often, the siding on a modern farmhouse is painted white, but some designers are playing with darker colors for a more contemporary appeal.
+Often, the siding on a modern farmhouse is white, such as the beautiful example below by Acker Builders, but some designers are playing with darker colors for a more contemporary appeal.

 Carriage-style garage doors.
 The garage doors on a modern farmhouse are typically large and wide, reminiscent of a time when horse-drawn carriages were used for transportation.
 They’re also usually made of wood or a similar-looking material with windows across the top.